 Toe nail infections are typically caused by a fungus that belongs to a group of fungi called dermatophytes.
 They gain entry under you nail through tiny tears in the nail or the nail bed than can be caused by smashing your toes against the inside of your boots when hiking down steep downhill descents, or other foot related trauma.
 A small percentage of toe nail fungus cases can also be caused by other types of fungus such as mold or yeast, so an accurate diagnosis should be undertaken to pick the most effective treatment.

 Once a nail infection begins and it can persist indefinitely if not treated, and even spread to other toes.
-There are several different forms of treatment including oral medications and topical lacquers that you paint on your nail, but most require a prescription from your doctor.
+There are several different forms of treatment including oral medications and topical lacquers that you paint on your nail, but stronger remedies require a prescription from your doctor.
 This is advisable because toe nail fungus can lead to other complications in individuals with diabetes or other immune deficiency disorders.
 Some oral medications can increase the risk of harmful liver-related side effects in certain individuals, so be cautious about doctors who want to treat you with oral, rather than topical medications.

 Most Popular Searches